fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 </tr>
 <tr>
     <td><b>Dark Knife (236236P/46P)</b></td>
     <td>D.Dark does a series of uppercuts with his energy blade.
-Use this super as a combo tool on airborne/launched opponents (In particular, from a `Dark Wire` combo..
+Use this super as a combo tool on airborne/launched opponents (In particular, from a [Dark Wire/Dark Defender combo](#darkwire/darkdefenderroutes).
 Unfortunately does very little damage but is mostly useful as it can score a hard knockdown on opponents, allowing you to have enough times to get your setups while the opponent is knocked down.
 Comes out slightly quicker than Dark Shackle, so is generally the better reversal.</td>
     <td>3 + 2</td>
     <td>?</td>
     <td>?</td>
 </tr>
 <tr>
     <td><b>Dark Shackle(236236K/46K)</b></td>
     <td>D.Dark does a series of thrusts with his energy blade before impaling and smashing them to the ground and then bombing them.
 Does fairly decent damage and is the super of choice on a grounded opponent.
-If for whatever reason you won't be doing a `Dark Wire` route, you'll be using this.</td>
+If for whatever reason you won't be doing a [Dark Wire Route](#darkwire/darkdefenderroutes), you'll be using this.</td>
     <td>5 + 3</td>
     <td>?</td>
     <td>?</td>
 </tr>
 <tr>
     <td><b>EX-prominence(236236K/46K)</b></td>
     <td>D.Dark throws out a massive bomb which detonates as it hits the ground.
 Has an incredibly slow startup and has a deceptively small vertical hitbox (basically the top half of the actual explosion doesn't count as a hitbox.)
-This usually can't be combo'd into outside of `Dark Wire` or `Dark Defender` either and if it lands cannot be combo'd out of.
+This usually can't be combo'd into outside of `Dark Wire`/`Dark Defender` or `Hard Attack` either and if it lands cannot be combo'd out of.
 It is plus on block however. </td>
     <td>7 + 33</td>
     <td>?</td>
     <td>?</td>